Jr0dR87/Hacking_Notes/ejpt/README.md

 ### Hydra
 Using hyrda, we can brute force servers to see if we can find a user with a weak password and compromise the server.

-Here is a simple hyrda command that is going to use a list of users and the rockyou.txt password file to try and ssh in.
+Here is a simple hyrda command that is going brute-force the jim user account using the password list rockyou.txt to see if it can find a password that will let us ssh in as root.
+You can add a -v for verbose output.
 ```
-hydra -L users.txt -P rockyou.txt ssh://10.10.10.55
+hydra -l jim -P rockyou.txt ssh://10.10.10.55
 ```

 ##### Metasploit